Fundraisers make pitch for Trump at hedge fund conference

 “Candidate Trump has said some things that some business people think: ‘Jeez, if I‘m associated with some of those things, it could be perceived negatively for my business.’
 I think that will wash away in the next two months,” Scaramucci said.

-Among big-name Trump backers at the conference were T. Boone Pickens, an oil investor and hedge fund manager who previously supported Bush’s candidacy.
+Among big-name Trump backers at the conference were Pickens, an oil investor and hedge fund manager who previously supported Bush’s candidacy.

-“Yes, I‘m for Donald Trump,” he said, adding Trump was smart enough to get himself help where he needed it politically and that it would be refreshing to have a businessman instead of a politician in the White House.
+“Yes, I‘m for Donald Trump,” he said on stage, adding Trump was smart enough to get himself help where he needed it politically and that it would be refreshing to have a businessman instead of a politician in the White House.

-“Donald almost always overestimates how successful he is, but nonetheless he has been out there and he does know something about what he is talking about.”
+“Donald almost always overestimates how successful he is,” Pickens said, “but nonetheless he has been out there and he does know something about what he is talking about.”

+(This version of the story corrects paragraph three to remove reference to Mnuchin meeting with Griffin)

 Reporting by Svea Herbst-Bayliss and Lawrence Delevingne; Editing by Peter Cooney